TacoBadger/US-Baby-Names-Dataset-Project-2/README.md

 GROUP BY State, Name, Gender, Year
 ```

-We need to filter it more to get the right data to answer our question "What is the top three names per state in the dataset?"
+We need to filter it more to get the right data to answer our question "What is the top three names per state in the last 3 years?"

 ```bash
 SELECT State, Name, Total, Gender, Year